ivandustin/why/README.md

 That people may believe in Jesus.

+###### John 6:25-29

+When they found him on the other side of the sea, they said to him, "Rabbi, when did you come here?"

+Jesus answered them, "Truly, truly, I say to you, you are seeking me, not because you saw signs, but because you ate of the loaves and were filled.

+Do not work for the food that perishes, but for the food that endures to eternal life, which the Son of Man will give to you.
+For on Him GOD the Father has set His seal."

+Then they said to him, "What must we do, to be doing the works of GOD?"

+Jesus answered them, "This is the work of GOD, that you believe in Him whom He has sent."

 ###### Mark 16:15-16

 Go into all the world and proclaim the Gospel to the whole creation.